jupyterlab/extension-examples/documents/ui-tests/README.md

 ## Update the tests snapshots

-> All commands are assumed to be executed from the _datagrid_ directory
+> All commands are assumed to be executed from the _documents_ directory

 If you are comparing snapshots to validate your tests, you may need to update the reference snapshots stored in the repository.
 To do that, you need to: